Certifications / Security

 • Software Development Security

-In addition to passing the exam, a candidate must have at least five years of experience in a cybersecurity related field.
-Not only that, but a (ISC)2 certification holder in good standing must endorse the candidate.
-Now that we've talked about the certification's requirements, let's discuss how it will affect your bottom line.
+In addition to passing the exam, a candidate must have at least five years of experience in a cybersecurity-related field.
+Also, an ISC2 certification holder in good standing must endorse the candidate.
+Now that we've talked about the certification's requirements, let's discuss how they will affect your bottom line.

 The CISSP is a whopping $700 per exam.
 You'll see later that the CISA is considerably less.
-Do not let the price tag stymie your ambition, because the CISSP salary is over $125,000 a year.
-With a salary that high, a $700 price tag may not be too much to quibble about.
+Do not let the price tag stymie your ambition because the CISSP salary is over $125,000 annually.
+With a high salary, a $700 price tag may not be too much to quibble about.
 Another thing worth mentioning is that most organizations are willing to reimburse employees who take the exam.
-Now let's delve into the CISA.
+Now, let's delve into the CISA.

 What is the CISA?